 World titles remain the main reason all young boxers enter the paid ranks and Adan Mohamed is no different, but there’s much more to his ambition than world championships.

-Mohamed, who makes his professional debut at the Copper Box Arena on Saturday, grew up a bundle of energy with a sibling rivalry which saw the brothers head to the boxing gym in a bid to release some of the energy both boys contained.
+Mohamed, who will compete in his second professional bout this Saturday on the undercard of Daniel Dubois vs Bogdan Dinu, grew up a bundle of energy with a sibling rivalry which saw the brothers head to the boxing gym in a bid to release some of the energy both boys contained.

 “Well, I’ve got a twin and we’re both a bit hyperactive, always fighting so my mum and dad just took me down to the gym,” Mohamed told proboxing-fans.com.